2023 Disneyland Trip Planning Guide

 Grand Californian’s pool complex is beautifully landscaped with rocks and conifers in a High Sierra theme, includes a 90-foot-long twisting slide.
 Grand Californian also has an exclusive entrance that leads directly into the Grizzly Peak area of Disney California Adventure.
 This entrance is open only to Grand Californian hotel guests in the morning, which makes it a great perk if you’re staying there.

-Paradise Pier Hotel is the cheapest option of the three official Disneyland Resort Hotels.
-Although the guest rooms and public areas have a beach-and-boardwalk flavor, the hotel is not extravagantly themed.
-The rooms are large and have some nice Disney touches to them.
+Pixar Place Hotel is the cheapest option of the three official Disneyland Resort Hotels.
+Although the guest rooms and public areas have a Pixar flavor, the hotel is not extravagantly themed.
+The rooms are large and have some nice Pixar touches to them.
 Walking to the monorail station and Downtown Disney takes about 5–10 minutes.
-Guest rooms are furnished with blond wood furniture and boldly colored soft goods.
-Paradise Pier rooms include accents such as Mickey Mouse table lamps, and Pixar ball pillows.
+Guest rooms are furnished with wood furniture and fixtures and boldly colored soft goods.
+Pixar Place rooms include accents such as Pixar ball pillows and Pixar character art above the beds.
 Guest room windows on the hotel’s east side offer a perfect view of the lights and attractions of Pixar Pier and Paradise Garden Park inside DCA.
 From rooms on the other side of the hotel you can see, well, parking lots.
+See our full Pixar Place Hotel review for more information,

 It’s impossible to cover all the offsite hotels in this planning guide, but here’s some quick recommendations: